.NET MAUI (RC2) New Features – Release Candidate 2

 Xamarin… You have done a great job on Android, iOS and Windows but we will miss you soon.
 Your replacement is almost finished and with many improvements: .NET MAUI.

 For anyone wondering what it is, Xamarin is Microsoft’s open source platform focused on mobile apps (iOS, Android and Windows).
-It has the ability to between different platforms and is based on C#.
+It has the ability to share up to 90% of code between different platforms and is based on C#.

 The main advantage of Xamarin over other platforms is code optimization.
 That is, while to develop Android applications we must have knowledge of Java and Objective-C for iOS applications, in Xamarin we only need to know C# because it allows us to interoperate with all the differences that exist at the code level of the other languages.